-All in all, they are my first choice when it comes to buying anime figures and I've had a wonderful experience buying from.
-They have an incredible selection, great shipping, good prices, and their membership program has some of the best benefits I've seen to date.
+All in all, they are my first choice when it comes to buying anime figures and I’ve had a wonderful experience buying from them.
+They have an incredible selection, great shipping, and good prices, and their membership program has some of the best benefits I’ve seen to date.

 - Don’t charge you until your order is ready to ship